Brovar64/png-viewer-wpf/README.md

 - **Shift + Drag**: Select area for cropping
 - **Escape or Space**: Close the floating transparent viewer
 - **R key**: Reset zoom in the floating transparent viewer
-- **B key**: Toggle the bounding box in the floating transparent viewer
+- **B key**: Toggle the fullscreen bounding box visibility
-- **F key**: Switch between standard and fullscreen bounding box modes

-### Bounding Box Modes
+### Fullscreen Bounding Box

-The floating transparent PNG viewer supports two bounding box modes:

-1. **Standard Mode**: Shows a red outline around the original image dimensions
-2. **Fullscreen Mode**: Shows a red outline around the entire screen

-When moving the floating PNG between monitors, the fullscreen bounding box will automatically switch to the current monitor, maintaining proper context in multi-monitor setups.
+When using the floating transparent PNG viewer and zooming in/out, a red border automatically appears around the entire screen.
+This helps maintain context and orientation when examining image details.

+The fullscreen border:
+- Automatically appears when zooming (not displayed at 1.0x zoom)
+- Automatically follows the PNG when moved between monitors
+- Can be toggled on/off with the 'B' key
+- Works with any monitor setup (single, dual, or multiple)

 ## License